Dileep3549/PythonPandas/README.md

 The files contain a basic ML mode .
-Few things that can be learnt from the Python files are
+Inspired from Kaggle course Few things that can be learnt from the Python files are
 1) Read a csv file using Pandas
 2) Check descriptive summary of the dataframe